sgoedecke/endless-wiki/README.md

 Bootstrap SQL lives in `db/migrations/001_create_pages.sql`.

 ## Page generation
 - Prompt Groq (initial target: `moonshotai/kimi-k2-instruct-0905`) with the slug and instructions to emit HTML.
 The special `main_page` slug renders a handcrafted EndlessWiki overview instead of calling the model.
+New slugs are only minted when navigated from an existing page that explicitly links to them.
 - Output contains a `<h1>` heading and a `<div class="endlesswiki-body">` wrapping the body.
 - Prompt nudges the model to include 3–6 internal wiki links using `<a href="/wiki/...">` anchors.
 - If `GROQ_API_KEY` is missing, a deterministic stub generator returns placeholder content for local development.